FHantke/brave-browser-wiki/Security-reviews.md

 2. It modifies or adds network requests.
 3. It is related to money/BAT.
 4. It involves cryptography, including anything which generates a random number, a random series of bytes, or the like.
-5. It adds new dependencies, integrations, or plugins.
+5. It adds new dependencies (e.g. Docker images), integrations, or plugins.
 6. It is related to sensitive user information such as cookies, passwords, and private browsing data.
 7. It changes the amount of data collected by Brave or one of its partners  — including making any logs which may be sent to Brave or a third party.
 8. It adds a new extension to the list of extensions which Brave doesn't warn before installing.